We are happy to answer any questions you may have

 - Promoting clean hygienic practices such as regular handwashing by workers, customers, and visitors.

 - Promoting respiratory hygiene such as mask-wearing, PPE and educational posters, and other forms of educational communication.

 - Providing adequate facilities as far as reasonably practicable such as cleaning products and surgical masks.

 - Continually reviewing and updating workplace policies and procedures to properly address risks associated with COVID-19 in the workplace.

 Contact us for any further information on our COVID-19 policies and procedures and we would be happy to help.

 Why BreatheSafe?
 Aren't all filters the same?

-BreatheSafe High Pressure Air Filtration Systems are different to all other systems on the market.
+BreatheSafe High Pressure HEPA Filtration Systems are different from all other systems on the market.

-We use HEPA H14 filters for the TL unit, making them 99.99% effective with respirable and inhalable hazardous dusts of all sizes.
-We test every filter to make it certifiably HEPA H14, and have 3rd party testing to support our claims.
-Contact us for more details on third party testing.
+We use HEPA H14 filters for the TL unit, making them 99.99% effective with respirable and inhalable hazardous dust of all sizes.
+We test every filter to make it certifiably HEPA H14 and have 3rd party testing to support our claims.
+Contact us for more details on third-party testing.